VectorLogoZone/vectorlogozone/www/logos/digitalocean/index.md

 ---
+category: service
+images:
+- digitalocean-ar21.svg
+- digitalocean-horizontal.svg
+- digitalocean-120x60.png
+- digitalocean-horizontal.png
+layout: default
 title: Digital Ocean
-layout: default
-category: service
 ---

 DigitalOcean has a page with [various logos](https://www.digitalocean.com/badges-and-logos), but the vector links are broken as of 19-July-2013.